David Sanchez

 3 Credits

-This course will allow students to work as domain specialists on teams completing one or more faculty-led research projects over the course of the semester.
-The faculty member teaching the class will provide the research topic(s).
-Students will learn about research methodology to implement, test, and evaluate results of projects.
-Students will complete research reports and final assessments of themselves and their teammates in addition to completing their assigned responsibilities on the main projects.
+This course will allow students to work as domain specialists on teams completing one or more large projects over the course of the semester.
+The projects will be relevant to experiences of the interactive games and media programs, but they will require expertise in a variety of sub-domains, including web design and development, social computing, computer game development, multi-user media, human-computer interaction and streaming media.
+Students will learn to apply concepts of project management and scheduling, production roles and responsibilities, and their domain skill sets to multidisciplinary projects.
+Students will complete design documents, progress reports and final assessments of themselves and their teammates in addition to completing their assigned responsibilities on the main projects.

 3 Credits